HSA/FSA

 Flex makes purchasing eligible relief items with your HSA/FSA a pain-free process!

 For example, Jovi, Sundaze and Daye have partnered with Flex to make purchasing their products with HSA/FSA much easier.
-You can purchase these items directly by selecting “FLEX” as your payment type at checkout and using your HSA/FSA card.
-It’s as simple as that!

 The HSA and FSA eligibility of other feminine hygiene items may depend on your plan, so make sure to verify with your provider first.